mankowsj/simple-gallery/README.md

 ## TODO

-- grid item selection => big pic mode + details / rename, delete
+- details mode: rename, delete
 - fix redux types
 - fix border on switch for webkit
 - change img to background + cover or so